 Using a clean Carbon Method microfiber cloth, fold the cloth into quarters.
 Each buffing must be done with a clean portion of the cloth, so continue unfolding a clean quarter of the cloth for each buffing.

 Lightly buff the application area, using a circular motion.
 Through buffing, resistance will decrease until the surface is slick - similar to buffing out a paste wax.
 Do not apply excessive force during the buffing stage, as this may cause uneven areas in the final finish.

 Repeat steps 2 through 4, working in up to 6 square foot sections, until the entire surface has been coated, making sure to overlap sections slightly.

 6. Application of Additional Layers

-For future applications, use a fresh side of the applicator pad, or a new applicator as partially-cured ceramic coating within the applicator may cause scuffing in your surface finish.
+For future applications, use a fresh Coating Cloth as partially-cured coating within the cloth will cause scuffing in your surface finish.